What Do Executive Search Firms Charge?

 Even in Washington, DC's huge nonprofit and association market, where the use of search firms is prevalent, some organizations choose to engage search firms very rarely.
 We regularly work with people who have never engaged the services of an executive search firm before.

 So naturally people have questions about:

-- Who pays (the employer always pays).
+- Who pays the fee (the employer always pays).

 So if a search firm charges 30% of annual salary and places a new employee with a salary of $100k, their search fee will be $30k.
 But if that same candidate negotiates for a starting salary of $110k, or a salary of $100k with a sign-on bonus of $10k, the search fee would rise to $33k.
 Additionally, some firms charge back their expenses to the client, so the total fee can easily rise to 35% of total annual compensation.

 Contingency search firms do not guarantee to fill positions.
-But if they do, these executive search firms charge often between 20 and 25% of annual compensation.
+But if they do, these firms charge often between 20 and 25% of annual compensation.
 Contingency fees are usually due only after the candidate starts work, so if nobody is hired, no fee is due.
 Some contingency search firms are even willing to negotiate placement fees -- but keep in mind that by negotiating lower fees, it can sometimes result in a lower level of effort being spent on your search and a lower chance of filling it.
 Contingency based staffing firms tend to specialize in one functional area (like accounting).
 As for the replacement guarantee, contingency search firms typically offer replacement guarantees from 30 days up to six months if a placement does not work out.
+Longer guarantees are uncommon.